Shades of brown: Tan

 Tan is a pale tone of brown.
 At a hue of 34, it is classified as an orange-brown.

 The name is derived from tannum (oak bark) used in the tanning of leather.

 The first recorded use of tan as a color name in English was in the year 1590.

+Sepia

+Sepia is a reddish-brown color, named after the rich brown pigment derived from the ink sac of the common cuttlefish Sepia.

 Khaki

-Displayed at right is the color khaki.

-This is the web color called khaki in HTML/CSS.
-At a hue of 37, it is classified as an orange-brown.

-The color shown at right matches the color designated as khaki in the 1930 book A Dictionary of Color, the standard for color nomenclature before the introduction of computers.
+The web color khaki has a hue of 37, and is classified as an orange-brown.
+This example matches the color designated as khaki in the 1930 book A Dictionary of Color, the standard for color nomenclature before the introduction of computers.

 The first recorded use of khaki as a color name in English was in 1848.

 Beige

-Beige is a light tan color representative of the color of unbleached wool.
+Beige is a pale sandy brown color representative of the color of unbleached wool.
 At a hue of 60, it is classified as a yellow-brown.

+Saddle Brown

+An X11 color, Saddle Brown is a mid brown common for the stained leather of a saddle.